Esri/arcgis-runtime-samples-android/kotlin/raster-rendering-rule/README.md

 ## How it works

 1. Create an `ImageServiceRaster` using a URL to an online image service.
-2. After loading the raster, use `imageServiceRaster.serviceInfo().renderingRuleInfos()` to get a list of `RenderingRuleInfo` supported by the service.
+2. After loading the raster, use `imageServiceRaster.serviceInfo.renderingRuleInfos` to get a list of `RenderingRuleInfo` supported by the service.
 3. Choose a rendering rule info to apply and use it to create a `RenderingRule`.
 4. Create a new `ImageServiceRaster` using the same URL.
 5. Apply the rendering rule to the new raster using `imageServiceRaster.renderingRule(renderingRuleInfo)`.